Moloya Goswami

 Moloya Goswami is an Indian actress who works in Assamese cinema.
+Her notable films include Agnisnan, Firingoti and Calendar.
 In the 39th National Film Awards 1992, she won the Best Actress award for her performance in the Firingoti.

 Personal life

 Moloya married Pradip Goswami in 1981.
 The couple has two daughters, Nimisha Goswami and Nishita Goswami, who is also an actress.